bezborodow/erlang_port_close_stdin/README.md

 ### Possibile Solution 1

-Implement a control to be called from `port_control/3` in the approproate driver to close the write file descriptor, which will signal EOF.
+Implement a control to be called from `port_control/3` in the appropriate driver to close the write file descriptor, which will signal EOF.